Understanding the 9 Stages of The SaaS Customer Lifecycle: All You Need to Know

 Customer relationship management (CRM) monitors and manages customer relationships by tracking individual customer interactions.

-Customer service representatives, for example, may utilize CRM software to manage customer support requests and keep track of consumer complaints or queries.
+Customer service representatives, for example, may utilize CRM software to manage customer support requests and keep track of consumer complaints or queries, along with integrating customer support phone solutions to ensure seamless communication.

 On the other hand, customer lifecycle management (CLM) focuses on the complete customer journey to identify possibilities for improvement, such as onboarding, retaining, and upselling clients.